 Now, after years of traveling alongside Steve on his assignments, taking photographs to accompany his articles, and editing many of his pieces behind the scenes, Lisa has decided to push her excitement for travel to the forefront.

 Her years as a curator has made her exceedingly detail oriented and has trained her to be highly selective when it comes to choosing quality.
-She hopes to transfer these important strengths to help you select the best destination, hotel, and activities available to make your vacation as seamless and worry-free as possible.
+She uses these important strengths to help you select the best destination, hotel, and activities available to make your vacation as seamless and worry-free as possible.